git-moss/DrivenByMossWiki/Generic-Flexi-Changes.md

 Compatible with Bitwig 2.4.

 * New: Added commands for markers
+* New: Added commands for device parameter page selection
 * New: Set indication for volume, pan, sends and parameters only if a command is configured